HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 [multirep_macs2_pipeline](applications.md#multirep_macs2_pipelinepl) script.
 In this case, replicates for each condition are averaged together prior to peak calling, with the assumption that a greater diversity and variance will be observed between the conditions than between the replicates within each condition.
+Independent replicate peak calls can also alternatively be made, if desired, then merged.

 **NOTE** The order of multiple `--chip`, `--name`, and `--control` options is critical, and must be provided in the same order.
 If there are multiple controls, and some are